Christmas markets in Liverpool

 Once you’ve worked up an appetite with all that adventure, grab a bite to eat from one of the many food traders.
 Choose from old favourites like the Yorkshire pudding wrap or a German sausage, or hit the vegan stall for something a little different.
 There’s also a variety of festive bars decorated with twinkly lights, including the Alpine Lodge with karaoke cable cars so you can practice belting out your favourite Christmas tunes.
-There’s also a new Bavarian bar for 2021, where you can sample a selection of German beers and hot cider.

 Christmas markets in Manchester

 The biggest city in the north of England, Manchester also offers one of the biggest Christmas markets.
 The main attraction is the family-friendly Winter Gardens, held in Piccadilly Gardens which is less than a 10-minute walk from Piccadilly Station.

 The Winter Gardens are packed full of stalls offering locally-brewed beers, warming mulled wine and delicious food as well as sellers selling their crafts.
 There’s a covered marquee to keep you dry in case of typical Manchester weather, so you can hang out all evening sampling all the treats the different stalls have to offer.
 For the first time this year, there’s also a stage with live music and DJs to get you in the party mood.